GENERAL CARE ROUTINES FOR ALL PATIENTS

 Promote Buccal Integrity

 Oral inspection is performed q shift.
 Findings not WNL must be documented in the AI record.
-If skin integrity is altered as a result of tube placement, consultation with the respiratory therapist for tube repositioning.
-Oral airway or bite block is considered if needed to prevent injury to the tongue or ETT obstruction due to biting.
+If skin integrity is altered as a result of ETT tube placement, consultation with the respiratory therapist for tube repositioning is required.

 10.